kuzi-moto/PowerShell-Scripts/Atlassian Cloud/README.md

 It also works with the SCIM/user provisioning endpoint `scim/directory` which is documented but lacks decent PowerShell tools to work with.

-I have not attempted to implement all of the available API methods, only what was needed for my use due to time contstraints.
+I have not attempted to implement all of the available API endpoints, addtionally not all of the endpoints I have implemented may support all available parameters.
+This is due to time contraints as I have only implemented the methods that I needed to use.
+I have sorted all of my functions by the categories listed on the Atlassian developer documentation so it's easy to see which ones exist.
+Even if one is missing, it's easy to use the "Using Invoke-AtlassianApiRequest" section below to use any endpoint.

 ## Configuration